mode51/Tungsten/Tungsten.Core.NuGet/Readme.txt

 Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

+2.28.2017 v1.1.4
+NuProj doesn't support .NetStandard1.6 yet, so this NuGet project is currently on hold.

 2.28.2017 v1.1.3
 Merged the Tungsten, Tungsten.Portable, Tungsten.Universal and Tungsten.Core NuGet packages